AnotherSadGit/mslearn-interact-with-data-blazor-web-apps/README_BlazorNotes/README_BlazorNotes_FormValidation.md

 The EditContext object OnFieldChanged event can be wired up to an event handler that performs validation.
 It will fire whenever any of the properties of the model being tracked by the EditContext object changes its value.

+NOTE: EditForm can have a Model attribute or an EditContext attribute, not both.

 ### Example
 In the following EditForm the Submit button is disabled if there are any validation errors.
 This is done by the EditContext.OnFieldChanged event handler.